marifarwi/Soilpunk_joulethief/README.md

 * sand paper (to sand the copper wire removing last bits of enamel)
 * a multimeter
 * clippers to cut wires
+* a soldering iron
+* some soldering tin
+* a third hand (a person, some clothes pegs or a stand with clamps)

 <img src="./images/parts.jpeg" alt="" width="600"/>